WF-Attack-and-Defense/Awesome-WF-Security/README.md

 # Awesome Website Fingerprinting Attack and Defense Studies
 > A curated list of research works on website fingerprinting attacks and defenses since 2014.
 We will continue to maintain this project.
 Welcome to expand this list by:
 > - Opening an issue or pull request
-> - Sending suggestions via email
+> - Sending suggestions via email: wfsecsota@gmail.com

 ----